Teo44/OpenRoutePlanner/documentation/testing.md

 in 50 different randomly generated graphs in a 500 000 node graph.
 The graphs were generated using the type 1 graphs of the graph generator, which places *n* nodes in random coordinates, and connects each of them to *b* other nodes.
-The timeout limit was set to 3 seconds, after which a search is terminated even if no path was found.
+The timeout for each search was set to 3 seconds to perform the tests at a reasonable pace.

 IDA* was not used in these tests, as it times out for practically every path.
 The density of the nodes results in the threshold increasing very slowly, since